Environmental policy of the United States: Global environmental policy

 President Bush refused to sign the Kyoto Protocol, citing fears of negative consequences for the U.S. economy.
 Bush also cited that developing countries like India and China were exempt from Kyoto's requirements as a reason for his opposition.
+This decision was important in showing the administration's skepticism toward international environmental agreements that could hold down domestic industries.
 When President Bush withdrew from the Kyoto Protocol, many of his critics alleged that he made his decision on ideology rather than on science.
 Suzanne Goldenberg from the Guardian wrote the Bush years are seen "as concerted assault, from the administration's undermining of the science".
 Bush's own Environmental Protection Agency head Christine Todd Whitman said the decision to walk away from Kyoto was "the equivalent to 'flipping the bird,' frankly, to the rest of the world".
 Also, Eileen Claussen, president of the Pew Center on Global Climate Change said the idea of a head of state putting the science question on the table was horrifying.
 Bush's critics included Jonathon Dorm, Earth Policy Institute and NASA scientist James Hansen.
 Dorm contended that the administration made a "covert attempt to silence the science" while Hansen alleged the administration was "trying to block data showing an acceleration in global warming".

 President Bush's refusal to seek ratification from the Senate was widely criticized by his opponents in the United States Congress and in the media.
 Some of President Bush's harshest critics claim his decision taken on the Kyoto Protocol was due to his close relationship with big oil companies.
 Greenpeace obtained briefing papers that revealed the administration thanked Exxon for their "active involvement" on climate change.
 The Guardian reported documents revealed Under-secretary Paula Dobriansky "sound out Exxon executives and other anti-Kyoto business groups on potential alternatives to Kyoto".
+At the same time, states like California began pursuing their own climate policies, often in collaboration with international partners like the United Kingdom, as evidenced by California's 2006 agreement with Britain to explore an emissions trading system.
 However, in 2003, Exxon head of public affairs Nick Thomas denied taking any position on Kyoto.
+This split between federal disengagement and state-level innovation highlighted the growing intergovernmental conflict in U.S. climate policy under the Bush administration.